MinSalmy/MinSalmy/README.md

 <p>I graduate of Tomsk State University Faculty of Physics in the direction of information systems and technologies in space geodesy 🇷🇺</p>

 - 👀 I’m interested in and currently learning front-end and back-end web development.
-- 💞️ I’m looking for an entry-level front-end web developer position.
+- 💞️ I’m looking for an junior front-end web developer position.
 I wanna became a valuable team member.

 <h2>Technologies & Tools</h2>